 Mathematical Aspects of Wavelets and Digital Signal Processing

 Lossless compression methods.
 Discrete Fourier transform and Fourier-based compression methods.
 JPEG and MPEG.
 Wavelet analysis.
 Digital filters and discrete wavelet transform.
 Daubechies wavelets.
 Wavelet compression.

 This course affords students the opportunity to undertake research in mathematics as a cooperative project with governmental or industrial sponsors.
 The grade will be based upon the mathematical content and upon oral and written presentation of results.

 Project in Mathematics and Statistics

 Project in mathematics and statistics supervised by a professor approved by the graduate director resulting in a major report (approximately 30-40 pages), together with a short presentation on the report.
 Graded by the supervisor and another professor appointed by the graduate director.
-The project will normally be completed in one term.

 Prerequisite(s): approval of the graduate director.

 Transformation groups; Haar measure; unitary representations of locally compact groups; completeness and compact groups; character theory; decomposition.

 Topics in Analysis